I am not supposed to be here.

 I do not want to stop but I do not want to be alone and so, while I run, I get out my phone and call work to let them know something has happened and I don’t know what and that I am running.
-Perhaps if social media had been as prevalent then I would’ve tweeted – maybe I really would have been that much of an arsehole, but I doubt it.

 I breathlessly tell a colleague that something has blown up and that I am running, but it is not the person I was hoping would answer the phone – the soothing, level-headed office manager who I sit beside – and I can see a woman having a panic attack so I hang up and go over to her.

 The woman is crying hysterically and is shoeless.
 Leaning against a wall, as everyone rushes by, shouting to get out of the way, she clutches her chest as I reach her.

 “What’s happening?” she says, her chest heaving with sobs.
 “What am I going to do?”

 “I don’t know, I don’t know.
 But we have to run.”